hemantgit/training-fe-module-02/cxp-fe-training-02/src/main/webapp/static/cxp-fe-training-02/widgets/pf2e1a-feed-reader/README.md

 #### Steps

- - Create a new widget named "Feed Reader", based on the Widget Development Methodology
+ - Create a new widget named **Feed Reader**, based on the Widget Development Methodology
  - Let the widget include the content of an RSS feed using **g:include**
  - Use provided rssPipe to transform xml to html